CallejaGit/node_ws/src/README.md

 # Packages

 These are packages for the utra nodes.
-There's only going to be one package containing all the nodes.
+There's only going to be one package containing all the nodes needed for ART